If you plan to vote early in Maryland’s election, these answers to frequently asked questions will help you head to the polls:

 How popular is early voting?

+Early voting has clearly taken hold in Maryland since it was introduced in 2010.
+During this year’s primary, one in four votes were cast early.
+In the 2014 primary, it was 1 in 5.
 So far, the high-water mark is the 2016 presidential general election, when 31 percent voted early.
 That was roughly double the percentage in 2012.

 Does the early vote predict the final result?

 No. If it did, Democrat Anthony Brown would be governor.
 And Democrat Hillary Clinton would have won some of the battleground states she ended up losing in 2016 to Republican Donald Trump.
-Democrats have generally put more emphasis on early voting, but Republicans have a way of turning out on Election Day.
+Statewide, Democrats have generally put more emphasis on early voting, but Republicans have a way of turning out on Election Day.